 We talk a lot about how managers and HR can turn around individual underperformance, but why do we focus on this so much?
 Especially when the outcome we are after is improved business performance?
 What if we could turn this idea upside down and start with the macro view?
 How can we turn around business underperformance?

 Some of us will have come across the term ‘Chunking Up’ or ‘Chunking Down’ from NLP (Neurolinguistic Programming).
 This refers to looking at a situation or problem from different levels.
-For example, we may be called in to help because a line manager believes an individual member of staff is underperforming.
+For example, we may be asked to help because a line manager believes an employee is underperforming.
 If this is the case, we have tips on how to manage this in our blog: How to manage poor performance at work.
 Further links to useful resources can be found at the bottom of this blog.

 As we continue to ‘chunk up’ we may realise that there are causes higher up in the organisation e.g. the behaviours of the senior leadership, prevailing culture, or business processes.
 Any of these factors could be positively or negatively affecting individual or business performance.

-In our white paper ‘I’ve an underperformer, get them out of here’ we explain the simple CISS model used to diagnose the causes of underperformance.
+In our white paper ‘Managing Underperformance in a virtual world’ we explain the simple CISS model used to diagnose the causes of underperformance.
 The model stands for Clarity, Individual Attitude, Skills and Surroundings.
 Most causes of individual underperformance will fall into one of these categories and typically in 3 out of 4 cases, the cause is not the individual themselves.

 By ‘chunking up’ we can see that it may well be the manager who isn’t providing clarity of expectations, or access to training or coaching which is the true cause.
 ‘Chunking up’ further, we may realise that the organisation or senior leadership are not providing a clear vision to follow.
 Or perhaps they are setting a bad example for management behaviours or the manager has never had any management training.
 In these cases, underperformance becomes endemic.